This page is designed to answer the following questions:

 Learning activities cover a broad range of actions including:

 - Formal training, either in-house with your organisation or provided by an outside agency.

 - Meetings with colleagues and other professionals.
 Sharing ideas and experiences can be very useful.

-- Self-study and own research.
+- Self-directed learning and own research

 - Meetings with manager, such as supervision, appraisal etc.